All-Hands-AI/OpenHands/agenthub/micro/math_agent/prompt.md

 {{ task }}

 Please write a python script that solves this problem, and prints the answer to stdout.
-You MUST do all your work in the `/scratch` directory.
-You must not modify any files outside of /scratch.
 You should then run the python script, and call the `finish` action with the answer as the argument.

 ## History